FancccyRay/ChaLearn2014-Gesture-Recognition/README.md

 # ChaLearn2014-Gesture-Recognition
 Take 3DCNN and DBN as sub-networks, merge two networks using late fusion algorithm

-You can conduct the file as the following order,the you can get the training result of DBN/3DCNN/ Multi-model network.
+You can conduct the file as the following order,then you can get the training result of DBN/3DCNN/ Multi-model network.

 1step 1:Step_1_preprocess.py